Last Updated on June 22, 2019 by Calibre 11

-Following more than 50,000 votes from the public, TAG Heuer today announced that the Autavia model chosen to make a comeback in 2017 will be a re-edition of the Autavia 2446 MK3.
+Following more than 50,000 votes from the public, TAG Heuer today announced that the Autavia model chosen to make a comeback will be a re-edition of the Autavia 2446 MK3.
 Now that we know the model, the two remaining questions are what will the size be and which movement will the watch use?

 While we’d like to think that the size will be kept true to the 39mm original, we can’t help but think that TAG Heuer will increase the size to 41mm- small enough to be authentic, but large enough to keep with modern tastes.